Permission to remain in Ireland

 On 8 March 2011 the European Court of Justice (ECJ) ruled in the Zambrano case C 34/09, that an EU member state may not refuse the non-EU parents of a dependent child who is a citizen of, and resident in, an EU member state the right to live and work in that member state.
 Non-EEA parents who meet the Zambrano criteria may be given permission to live and work in Ireland without the requirement for an employment permit or business permission.

 Rights of people granted permission to remain

 Persons granted permission to remain do not have all of the same rights as persons granted refugee or subsidiary protection status.
 They must have been resident in Ireland for 5 years before they are eligible to apply for Irish citizenship.
 They do not have the right to family reunification but anyone who is entitled to reside and remain in the State may apply to the Minister to permit family members to join them.
 The Minister for Justice and Equality can grant or refuse permission on a discretionary basis.
 In addition, foreign national parents granted permission to remain under the Irish Born Child Scheme (IBC/05) are not eligible for maintenance grants or free fees for third-level education.

 For those who withdraw from the asylum process the procedure for seeking permission to remain is as follows:

-- If you are the spouse or civil partner of an Irish citizen details of how to apply for permission to remain are on the website of the Irish Naturalisation and Immigration Service (INIS).
+- If you are the spouse or civil partner of an Irish citizen details of how to apply for permission to remain are on the website of Immigration Service Delivery (ISD).
 If you are a family member of an EEA or Swiss citizen you apply to INIS EU Treaty Rights section - see 'Where to apply' below.

 - Your letter of application must be accompanied by the relevant original documentation, such as your marriage or civil partnership certificate.